 Smarter, simpler, wastewater solutions for new homes.

 Building from the ground up?
-Mata provides reliable, flush-ready wastewater treatment without excavation or buried tanks — giving you flexibility now and in the future.
+Mata provides reliable, flush-ready solids separation without excavation or buried tanks — giving you flexibility now and in the future.

 No pits, no excavators, no pump trucks.